stuartWagenius/echinaceaLab/README.md

 ## NEWS

+2020-01-16
+This R package now has a dataframe of the heads harvested from p1, p2, p7, p8, and p9 in 2018 and 2019.
+We harvested 2011 heads in 2018 and 1186 heads in 2019.
+Function check.batch can now check batches from 2012 - 2019.

 2018-05-10
 Function estimateSeedSet now produces correct estimates of seed set based on the sample method.
 The argument names are somewhat easier to understand.